 GM is major concern for UK shoppers but GM food is creeping into our shops unnoticed.
 See our list of GM products spotted for sale in a store near you.

 While the UK remains part of the European Union, food made with GM ingredients is legally required to say genetically modified on the label.This may appear beside the relevant ingredients or elsewhere on the label and is likely to be in very small print.

-GM products are often imported so have a printed sticky label placed over the original packaging to “translate” the ingredients into a form that meets our regulations.
+GM products are often imported so have a printed sticky label placed over the original packaging to “translate” the ingredients into a form that meets our regulations, as in the example shown here.
 ‘Modified’ (eg modified maize starch) does not mean GM.

 When you see information on other websites, make sure they are talking about the UK because the situation is very different in some other countries, especially the USA.

 What you can do